Avoid Expensive Water Bills with Eye On Water

 Venice MainStreet, Inc. is a nonprofit organization committed to preserving and enhancing the character, beauty, and economic vitality of historic downtown Venice and surrounding areas.
 See webpage.

-City of Venice Newsletter for March 2025
+City of Venice Newsletter for April 2025

-Please enjoy the March edition of the Venice City E-News by clicking on the link below.
+Please enjoy the April edition of the Venice City E-News by clicking on the link below.
 Navigate the City’s e-newsletter by using the left and right arrows on your keyboard, or flip to the next page by using the arrows on the viewing screen.
 Explore additional resources and information by clicking on hyperlinks.
-Click here for March 2025 City of Venice Newsletter.
+Click here for April 2025 City of Venice Newsletter.